61 Zhong1 Fu2 中孚

 Confucius’s statement in Xi Ci Zhuan (the commentary on the text tagging): A gentleman stays home; what he says is good; people thousands of miles away will respond to him; how much more so those next to him!
 Staying home, what he says is bad; people thousands of miles away will defy him; how much more so those next to him!
 (The influence of) what a gentleman says will be imposed on people; (the effect of) what a gentleman does in the vicinity will reach far.
 Words and deeds constitute the axle centre of a gentleman; what radiates from the axle centre is the origin of honour and disgrace.
 Words and deeds are those which a gentleman counts on to move the world; how could one not be cautious?

-The principle of moderation expressed in the call of line 2 is what line 1 waits for and responds to; it is also what line 2 intends to pass on.
+The principle of moderation expressed in the call of line 2 is what line 1 waits for and responds to; it is also what line 2 intends to pass on. 中zhong (the middle) also means to hit (the target) when pronounced in zhong4.

 The 3rd line

 Due to internal instability and external influence, sincerity and trust lose their bearings.
 One seemingly refuses the influence and beats the battle drum, but this turns into its opposite.
-One’s sincerity and trust move up and down like fickle emotion.
+One’s sincerity and trust move up and down like fickle emotion. 敵di2 means that which is incompatible due to the conflict of interest, position, etc and here refers to the opponent or the match.

-The inner lower trigram Zhen (to move, the thunder) can be taken here for beating the drum, while the inner upper trigram Gen (keeping still, the mountain) is signified as to stop.
+The inner lower trigram Zhen (to move, thunder) can be taken here for beating the drum, while the inner upper trigram Gen (keeping still, the mountain) is signified as to stop.
 They are presented in a contradictory way of moving and stopping along the way to position 6.

 The lower trigram Dui (joy) is signified as to speak, denoting that it sings when correlated with line 6.
 However, If line 3 moves to position 6, the upper and the inner upper trigram will become Kan (the abyss, water) and Li (clinging, fire, the eyes) respectively, resulting in the eyes teeming with water like weeping.